-This page is about the regular construction of elements from a syntactic point of view.
+This page is about the regular construction of words from a syntactic point of view.
 Explanations about the meaning of the primitive symbols and the IEML alphabet can be found in this page (the six primitives) and this one (the 25 lower-case letters)

 The primitive symbols are: E (emptiness), U (virtual), A (actual), S (sign), B (being), and T (thing).

-An element is a ternary concatenation (recursive on 6 layers) of primitive symbols, by using emptiness elision processes at the end of the expression and by representing certain chains of three primitives by a lowercase letter.
+A word is a ternary concatenation (recursive on 6 layers) of primitive symbols, by using emptiness elision processes at the end of the expression and by representing certain chains of three primitives by a lowercase letter.
 The three syntactic roles of the ternary concatenation are :

 the substance (role 1), the attribute (role 2) and the mode (role 3)